KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Introduction, Brief Literature Review, and Main Achievements

-\paragraph{Organization of the paper.} Section~\ref{sec:results} presents the main contributions of this article: a description of the KL-UCB-switch algorithm, the precise statement of the aforementioned theorems, and corresponding results for an anytime version of the KL-UCB-switch algorithm.
-Section~\ref{sec:exp} discusses some numerical experiments comparing the performance of an empirically tuned version of the KL-UCB-switch algorithm to competitors like IMED or KL-UCB.
+Section~\ref{sec:results} presents the main contributions of this article: a description of the KL-UCB-Switch algorithm, statements of its optimality both from a distribution-free viewpoint (Theorem~\ref{th:distribfree}) and from a distribution-dependent viewpoint in the class of all distributions over $[0,1]$ (Theorem~\ref{th:distribdependentloglog}), and corresponding results (Theorems~\ref{th:distfreeanytime} and~\ref{th:asymptoticanytime}) for an anytime version of the KL-UCB-Switch algorithm.
+We actually go one step further by providing, as~\citet{honda_non-asymptotic_2015} already achieved for IMED, a negative second-order term of the optimal order $-\ln \ln T$ in the distribution-dependent bound for the version of KL-UCB-Switch relying on the knowledge of the horizon~$T$ (Theorem~\ref{th:distribdependentloglog}).

+Section~\ref{sec:exp} presents some (brief) numerical experiments comparing the performance of an empirically tuned version of the KL-UCB-Switch algorithm to competitors like IMED or KL-UCB.
 The focus is not only set on the growth of the regret with time, but also on its dependency with respect to the number $K$ of arms.

 Section~\ref{sec:rederived} contains the statements and the proofs of several results that were already known before, but for which we sometimes propose a simpler derivation.
 All technical results needed in this article are stated and proved from scratch (e.g., on the $\Kinf$ quantity that is central to the analysis of IMED and KL-UCB, and on the analysis of the performance of MOSS), though sometimes in appendix, which makes our paper fully self-contained.
-These known results are used as building blocks in Section~\ref{sec:proofs:distfree} and~\ref{sec:proofs:distdep}, where the main results of this article are proved: Section~\ref{sec:proofs:distfree} is devoted to distribution-free bounds, while Section~\ref{sec:proofs:distdep} focuses on distribution-dependent bounds.
-An appendix provides the proofs of the classical material presented in Section~\ref{sec:rederived}, whenever these proofs did not fit in a few lines: anytime analysis of the MOSS strategy (Appendix~\ref{sec:MOSS}) and proofs of the regularity and deviation results on the $\Kinf$ quantity mentioned above (Appendix~\ref{sec:Kinf-proofs}), which might be of independent interest.
-It also features the proof of a sophisticated distribution-dependent regret bound in the case of a known $T$: a regret bound with an optimal second order term (Appendix~\ref{sec:proof-lnln}).